 Safe*, Plant-Powered Ways to Avoid and Address Fleas

 Preventing fleas is really as simple as 1-2-3: treating your lawn, your home and your dog.

 The second step in preventing fleas is addressing the interior of your home.
-If you suspect fleas may already be in your home, treating with a safe, natural solution like Wondercide's Flea & Tick for Pets + Home can help you regain control.
-Adult fleas make up only about 5% of the total population present, so being thorough while treating is vital to ensure complete elimination of the life cycle.
-The Pets + Home spray can be safely applied throughout your home, and will kill adult fleas, eggs, and larvae.
+If you suspect fleas may already be in your home, treating with a safe*, solution like Wondercide's Flea & Tick for Pets + Home can help you regain control.
+The Pets + Home spray can be applied throughout your home.

 In climates that get cold in the winter, flea prevention should be concentrated in spring and summer.
 When temperatures start to drop, fleas aren’t really a problem.
 But if you live in a climate that’s humid and warm almost year-round, you’ll need to always be on your guard.